Attorneys: Frequently Asked Questions About E-filing

 What happens if e-filing is down?

-What about cases appealed to the Court of Appeals?
+What about cases appealed to the Supreme Court of Maryland or Appellate Court of Maryland?

 What about the three-day mailing deadline?